Special Weather Statement issued for Glades, Hendry by NWS - News Break

 Special Weather Statement issued for Glades, Hendry by NWS

-Effective: 2021-07-09 05:19:00 EDT Expires: 2021-07-09 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This activity was also developing in an environment favorable for the formation of funnel clouds.
-Stay tuned to NOAA weather radio and local media for additional updates and possible warnings.
-To report severe weather, contact your nearest law enforcement agency.
+Effective: 2021-07-08 12:55:00 EDT Expires: 2021-07-08 18:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: To report severe weather, contact your nearest law enforcement agency.
 You can also share your report with NWS Miami on Facebook and Twitter.
-Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR WESTERN GLADES COUNTY UNTIL 730 PM EDT * At 647 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Venus, or 12 miles north of Palmdale, moving southeast at 5 mph. * Small hail, funnel clouds, and winds in excess of 45 mph possible with this storm. * Locations impacted include Lakeport, Palmdale, Ortona, Muse and Port La Belle.alerts.weather.gov
+Target Area: Glades; Hendry SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL HENDRY AND SOUTH CENTRAL GLADES COUNTIES UNTIL 645 PM EDT * At 614 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Ortona, or near Palmdale, moving northeast at 10 mph. * Small hail and winds in excess of 45 mph possible with this storm. * Locations impacted include Moore Haven, Lakeport, Palmdale, Ortona and Lake Hicpochee.alerts.weather.gov

 Comments / 0